opencoweb/coweb/docs/js/collab.rst

    A web application calls this method to subscribe to data published by a service bot.

    :param string service: Name of the service
    :param function callback: Invoked when this application instance receives data published by the server bot.
-The function receives the following two parameters:
+Receives an object having these properties:

       value (object)
          Arbitrary, JSON-decoded data published by the service